 Homeworks will be posted according to the schedule (green rectangles).
-Students have one week to turn in the completed assignments (via Moodle).
+Students have one week (except for HW1) to turn in the completed assignments (via Moodle).
 Late submissions are NOT accepted.

-- Quizzes: They will have a duration of 45 minutes at the beginning of class. - Exams: Closed-books, closed-notes, online exams.
+- Quizzes: They will have a duration of 20 minutes at the beginning of class. - Exams: Closed-books, closed-notes, in-class exams.
 The final exam will be a comprehensive test that will cover the whole syllabus.
 Students are not allowed to take the exams neither before nor after the exam date.
-Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty).

-• Laboratory: This important component of the class will reinforce your understanding of the topics.
-There will be six (6) labs throughout the semester.
+Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty). - Laboratory: This important component of the class will reinforce your understanding of the topics.
+There will be six (6) lab experiments throughout the semester.